-Mercury Milan owners have reported 19 problems related to check engine light on (under the engine and engine cooling category).
+Mercury Milan owners have reported 27 problems related to check engine light on (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Mercury Milan based on all problems reported for the Milan.

 My car stalled suddenly in moderate 35 mph traffic on 8/16/14.
 I was nearly rear ended while I had to restart my car as there was nowhere to pull over.
 On 8/17/14, my car stalled suddenly after traveling .
 5 mile from home (at approx. 20 mph), so I returned to my house.
 On 8/18 at 7 am, I spoke to sheehy Ford in richmond, va, and was given an appointment for throttle body repair to occur on 8/19 under their "customer satisfaction program" 13b17.
 I was told that I was not in danger of getting stranded, so I had my husband follow me to work on 8/18.
 The car stalled again on 8/18 while traveling at 40 mph.
 Rather than replace the faulty part which they did have in stock, Ford merely recalibrated the powertrain since the check engine light was not lit when I dropped off the car for service, even though I notified them twice of the multiple incidents (via phone on 8/18 and in person on 8/19).
 I have filed a complaint with Ford since the contaminated internal motor contacts of the throttle body remain in my vehicle.